directus/directus/docs/app/import-export.md

 2. Click **"Import / Export"** in the Sidebar.
 3. Click **"Export Items"** and the [Export Items Menu](#export-items-menu) will appear.
 4. Choose the desired format: CSV, JSON or XML.
-5. Optional: Configure any other export details as desired.
+5. **Optional:** Configure any other export details as desired.
 6. Click <span mi btn>download</span> to download the file.

 :::tip Exporting to File Library

 When downloading 2,500 or more Items, you will be required to download into the Directus Project's File Library.
-You can also choose to download to the File Library in the [Export Items Menu](#export-items-menu).
-In either case, you can navigate to the File Library to download your file locally.
+After exporting, go to the File Library to download your file locally.

 :::

 :::tip Exporting Relational Files

 It is possible to export relational Field values.
-For this task, the User making the export will need access permissions for the related Collection, as well as a firm understanding of the relational data model.
+For this task, the User performing the export will need access permissions for the related Collection and a firm understanding of the relational data model.

 <!--@TODO link to config access permissions when ready-->